BRIEF-General Motors says immediate cessation of operations in Venezuela

 * Announces immediate cessation of operations in venezuela

-* Says will pay separation benefits to the workers according to venezuelan law
+* Will pay separation benefits to the workers according to Venezuelan law

-* Says will continue to provide aftermarket service and parts for its customers in the venezuelan market Further company coverage:
+* Says will continue to provide aftermarket service and parts for its customers in the Venezuelan market

+* Strongly rejects arbitrary measures taken by authorities, will vigorously take all legal actions, within and outside of Venezuela, to defend its rights Further company coverage:

 * Future tax may be subject to change in ad regulation - minister